#encryption-key #encryption #security #file-encryption #privacy #cryptography

 • We can also see the last time the file was accessed

-• In order to reduce the risk of encryption key to be exposed from memory it's recommended to disable mem dumps on the OS level.
+• To reduce the risk of the encryption key being exposed from memory, it's recommended to disable memory dumps on the OS level.
 Please see here how to do it on Linux

-• Cold boot attacks: in order to reduce the risk of this we keep the encryption key in memory just as long as we really need it to encrypt/decrypt data and we are zeroing it after that.
+• Cold boot attacks: to reduce the risk of this, we keep the encryption key in memory just as long as we really need it to encrypt/decrypt data, and we are zeroing it after that.
 We also remove it from memory after a period of inactivity

-• Please note that this project is not audited by any security expert.
+• Please note that no security expert audited this project.
 It's built with security in mind and tries to follow all the best practices, but it's not guaranteed to be secure

 Considerations

-• Please note, this project doesn't try to reinvent the wheel or be better than already proven implementations
+• Please note that this project doesn't try to reinvent the wheel or be better than already proven implementations

-• This project doesn't want to be a replacement in any way of already proven file encryption solutions.
-If you really want close to bullet proof solutions than maybe this is not the ideal one for you.
-But is trying to offer a simple use of an ecryption solution that should be used taking into consideration all the security concerns from above
+• This project doesn't want to be a replacement in any way for already proven file encryption solutions.
+If you really want to be close to bulletproof solutions, then maybe this is not the ideal one for you.
+But is trying to offer a simple use of an encryption solution that should be used, taking into consideration all the security concerns from above

-• It started as a learning project of Rust programming language and I feel like keep building more on it
+• It started as a learning project of Rust programming language, and I feel like I keep building more on it

-• It's a fairly simple and standard implementation that tries to respect all security standards, use safe libs and ciphers in the implementation so that it can be extended from this.
-Indeed it doesn't have the maturity yet to "fight" other well known implementations but it can be a project from which others can learn or build upon or why not for some to actually use it keeping in mind all the above
+• It's a fairly simple and standard implementation that tries to respect all security standards and correctly use secure and robust primitives so that it can be extended from this.
+Indeed, it doesn't have the maturity yet to "fight" other well-known implementations.
+But it can be a project from which others can learn or build upon, or why not for some to actually use it, keeping in mind all the above

 Dependencies